-Four environmental human rights defenders travel from Latin America to the UK for a week of arts, protest and discussion to mobilize around the London-listed mining company’s annual shareholders’ meeting.
+Four environmental human rights defenders travelled from Latin America to the UK in October 2019 for a week of arts, protest and discussion to mobilize around the London-listed mining company’s annual shareholders’ meeting.

-The defenders are from three of the 13 countries that the London-listed multinational operates in.
-They are travelling to London, the hub of global finance and where many of the world’s largest mining companies’ stocks are traded, to share their struggles against the company’s mega-mining projects.
+The defenders were from three of the 13 countries that the London-listed multinational operates in.
+They travelled to London, the hub of global finance and where many of the world’s largest mining companies’ stocks are traded, to share their struggles against the company’s mega-mining projects.
 Read Introducing the Defenders.

 Now that the climate crisis is grabbing headlines in the Global North, BHP is using the opportunity to greenwash its carbon emissions (the mining industry is responsible for over a quarter of global emissions).
 It is promoting itself as being part of the solution, rather than the problem.
 Cashing in on an ever more lucrative electric vehicle market, BHP is increasing its extraction of ‘green’ metals such as copper for cars, wind turbines and solar panels, and lithium for batteries.